Cursor

 “log this work to my Done List”

-Cursor summarizes what it just wrote and adds a concise entry to your Done List.
+Cursor summarizes what it wrote and adds an entry to your Done List.

 Security and permissions